Right in the centre - Assorted topics from a rural perspective

 Neepawa Banner & Press

-Right in the centre - Will anyone be surprised?
+Right in the centre - Looking to the south

 By Ken Waddell